OpenSourceEconomics/dags/docs/source/dep-01-namespaces.md

 ## Backwards compatibility

 All changes are fully backwards compatible.
+We are adding new functions, not changing existing ones.

 ## Motivation